AjayTyler/simple-sql-style-guide/README.md

 - Good comments are more important than how you lay them out
 - Put comments near the thing you're talking about
-- If you do something clever or difficult, comment to explain it
+- If you do something clever or difficult, leave a comment to explain it

 I recommend using the multi-line comments to create the equivalent of headings in largers queries, and single line comments for explanations.
+But, you do what you want--I'm usually just happy to have useful comments in the code at all!

+Only leave comments that explain or aid; do not leave a log of changes or dates of when sections were updated.
+That is what Git is for; logging activity by usuing comments just leads to a lot of unnecessary text.

 ### Capitalize Keywords According to Convenience